Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 Joanne Karen Wuensch - BMO Capital Markets (United States)

-Can you hear me, okay?
+Can you hear me okay?

 Michael F. Mahoney - Boston Scientific Corp.